 decided to only use 5 aphids, because after looking at Appendix of Johnson 2008, he seemed to get plenty of aphids by the end of 5 weeks.

 Bag all cuttings to prevent insect colonization.
-Allow aphids to feed for 2-3 weeks and measure population growth rates during that period to assess performance on the plant.
+Allow aphids to establish for 24-48 hrs.

 Unbag all plants, and after 2-3 months, survey cuttings for insect abundance and diversity.
 Sample galls and leaf miners and rear them for their parasitoids.

-Measure plants traits after 2-3 months
+Greenhouse Study: Unbiased assessment of plant quality for aphids (no confounding effects of ant tending or predation on natural plants) as well as induced vs. non-induced effects of aphids

+2 Treatments

+Aphids and no aphids

+4 replicates of all 10 genotypes per treatment (40 cuttings of each genotype from 40 cm trees)

+200 aphids

+Bag 5 aphids on each aphid treatment cutting and monitor aphid population growth

+After 2-3 weeks, measure plant traits of both aphid and non-aphid grown cuttings.

+Maybe do this in the field with 4 different blocks…

+Results will be more noisy…

+More difficult to access…

+Won’t have to worry about other herbivores or purchase full bags for cuttings…

+But it may enable me to more directly compare effects of ants on aphids population growth…(not as much of a confounding effect of the lab vs. natural environments)

 Observational Study:

 Assess gall and leaf miner densities on branches or trees with and without ants at various distances from thatch-ant mounds